Skip to main content

 A focused exploration of a special topic (varying from term to term) that builds on mathematical ideas from lower division courses and provides further challenges in quantitative and deductive reasoning.
 Each Journeys course is designed to appeal particularly to mathematics minor students and others with a broad interest in mathematics.

-In the spring 2014, the fall 2020, and the fall 2021 semesters the topic of the course was “Ramsey Theory: Complete Chaos is Impossible”.
+In the spring 2014, the fall 2020, the fall 2021, and the spring 2024 semesters the topic of the course was “Ramsey Theory: Complete Chaos is Impossible”.
 The main goal of the course was to give students a very gentle introduction to the basic ideas and problems in Ramsey theory, their history and their place in contemporary mathematics.
 The only real pre–requisites to fully grasp the material presented in this course was to know how to read and write and to possess a certain level of mathematical common sense.

 My wish was to give to my students both challenging and enjoyable experiences in learning some of the basic facts about Ramsey theory.